backstage/backstage/.changeset/stale-brooms-fry.md

 '@backstage/create-app': patch
 ---

-You can now add `SidebarGroups` to the current `Sidebar`.
+You can now add `SidebarGroup`s to the current `Sidebar`.
 This will not affect how the current sidebar is displayed, but allows a customization on how the `MobileSidebar` on smaller screens will look like.
 A `SidebarGroup` will be displayed with the given icon in the `MobileSidebar`.

 A `SidebarGroup` can either link to an existing page (e.g. `/search` or `/settings`) or wrap components, which will be displayed in a full-screen overlay menu (e.g. `Menu`).